sanjeevbadgeville/Json4s-reactivemongo-compatibility/README.md

 This will not automatically serialize normal classes.
 See the json4s documentation for more details.
 Json4s requires custom serializers, similar to document readers and writers, in order to serialize classes.

+case classes with an "id" field will be mapped to "_id" when converted to bson, and vice versa.

 Currently BSONObjectIds are serialized straight in to strings, which means they'll be stored in mongo as strings.
 I'm working on a way around this.
 I don't know enough about how json4s works yet to do it.